Ports and Remakes Are (Usually) Totally Worth It

 Persona 5: Royal

 When I originally conceived this idea, I'd planned on labeling Persona 5: Royal as an in-between remake, something that added new content but wasn't strictly necessary.
-Compared to the likes of FFVII Remake and RE 3 remake, it doesn't seem quite as grand.
+Compared to the likes of FF7 Remake and RE 3 remake, it doesn't seem quite as grand.
 But for Persona, it actually is a pretty big deal.

 No, the story doesn't change all that much, even though there are some new endings.
 What you get is more time with the main characters and more important NPCs to interact with, and characters are the heart of Persona.
 Some of that is because of the new Confidants, Kasumi and Takuto, who offer alternative perspectives on the original game's narrative.